|

 extensions are advised to not define custom variables with this

-this purpose.
-To further avoid conflicts between extensions, it
+purpose.
+To further avoid conflicts between extensions, it is

-is recommended that this prefix be followed by the extension's
+recommended that this prefix be followed by the extension's name

-various forms.
-Similar to the main program, extensions should
+forms.
+Similar to the main program, extensions should follow the

-follow the XDG Base Directory Specification as a guideline where
+XDG Base Directory Specification as a guideline where to store

-to store such data.
-More specifically, the following conventions
+such data.
+More specifically, the following conventions should be

 For configuration data, ${XDG_CONFIG_HOME}/extension/ is the